 We have adopted a written policy that requires the review and pre-approval of all potential transactions valued at greater than \$50,000 in which we or any of our directors, executive officers, stockholders owning greater than 5% of any class of our securities, or any of their immediate family members, participates or otherwise has a certain level of affiliation or interest.
 The policy also sets forth certain processes and procedures for the Company to monitor and identify related party transactions.
-The Audit Committee is responsible for evaluating and authorizing any transaction with a value greater than \$120,000, although any member of the Audit Committee who is a related person with respect to a transaction under review may not participate in the deliberations or vote respecting approval or ratification of the transaction in question.
-The Chief Executive Officer is responsible for evaluating and authorizing any transaction with a value between \$50,000 and \$120,000, unless the Chief Executive Officer is a related person with respect to the transaction under review, in which case the Audit Committee shall be responsible for such evaluation and possible authorization.
+The Audit Committee is responsible for evaluating and authorizing any transaction with a value greater than \$120,000, although any member of the Audit Committee who is a related person with respect to a transaction under review may not participate in the deliberations or vote respecting approval or ratification of the transaction with a value between \$50,000 and \$120,000, unless the Chief Executive Officer is a related person with respect to the transaction under review, in which case the Audit Committee shall be responsible for such evaluation and possible authorization.